vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tko-in-vmc-aws.md

 3. Click **Add Subnet** and configure the following:

    - **IP Subnet:** Subnet CIDR of the VIP network.
-   - **Static IP Address Pool:** Range of IP addresses that will be assigned to service engines and the virtual services that will be deployed.
+   - **Static IP Address Pool:** Range of IP addresses that is assigned to service engines and the virtual services that are deployed.

 4. Click **Save** to continue.

     ![New Network Settings - IP Subnet](img/tko-in-vmc-aws/deploy-tko-vmc-26.jpg)

-5. Click **Save** again to finish the network configuration wizard.
+5. Click **Save** again to finish the network configuration.

     ![Network Configuration Wizard completion](img/tko-in-vmc-aws/deploy-tko-vmc-27.jpg)